secureCryptoConfig/secureCryptoConfig/notes.md

 - [ ] TODO how/to whom apply for participation?

 Entities that want to participate in the process of SCC creations should be able to apply to the CFRG which has a central role in the whole process.
 If the applicant has sufficient knowledge in the area of security and has been established in this area for a long time he can be accepted as a member of the next consensus finding process.

+#### Cryptographically secure pseudorandom number generators (CSPRNG)

+If we have to implement cryptographic code it is often necessary to generate a sequence of arbitrary numbers e.g. for generating a key.
+Only secure pseudorandom number generators should be used for this purpose.

+Possible secure CSPRNG:

+#### Key Generation

+- [ ] TODO should key generation be considered?
+(Symmetric/Asymmetric)

+A key is necessary for many cryptographic use cases e.g. symmetric and asymmetric encryption.
+Therefore, key generation is an important part while implementing cryptographic code.

+Expected output: key.

+Possible secure generation:

+- Use of CSPRNG
+- Keys derived via derivation function from passwords/other keys